Skip to main content

 Error Handling and Retry Mechanism

-// Database operations with retry
+// Database operation with retry

 async function executeWithRetry(operation, maxRetries = 3) {